-Each of these financing solutions comes with its own eligibility, cashflow, and accounting implications.
-Some may even impact the entitlement of the business to non-repayable funding supports.
+Each of these finance options comes with its own eligibility, cashflow, and accounting implications.
+Some may even impact the entitlement of the business to access grants and other non-repayable funding supports.
 As you evaluate your options, here are the key factors to keep in mind: